Harriet Mabel Spalding

-Harriet Mabel Spalding (January 10, 1862 – August 14, 1935) was an American poet and litterateur from New York.
-She began writing verses at the age of nine and was educated at the Albany Female Academy, where she was a distinguished student.
-Spalding's work was widely published and copied.
-She was the author of a volume of poetry.
+Harriet Mabel Spalding (January 10, 1862 – August 14, 1935) was an American poet and litterateur from New York, who began writing verses at the age of nine.
+The author of a volume of poetry, her work was widely published and copied.

 Early life and education

-Harriet Mabel Spalding was born in Gloversville, New York, January 10, 1862.
-She was the daughter of Rev. N. G. Spalding, a prominent clergyman in the Troy conference of the Methodist Episcopal Church.
-Her parents possessed literary talents.
-Her father was a graduate of Union College, and a brilliant orator.
-Her mother, Harriet Dorr, was a graduate of Mrs. Willard's Troy Seminary, and an artist of merit.
+Harriet Mabel Spalding (sometimes misspelled "Spaulding") was born in Gloversville, New York, January 10, 1862.
+She was the daughter of Rev. N. G. Spalding, a clergyman in the Troy conference of the Methodist Episcopal Church.
+He was an orator, and a graduate of Union College.
+Her mother, Harriet Dorr, was an artist and a graduate of Mrs. Willard's Troy Seminary.
 Harriet had three siblings: Dorr Spalding, Dr. Warren Clyde Spalding, and Nathaniel Bull Spalding.

-Harriet inherited the talents of both parents.
-In 1868, the family removed to Schodack Landing, New York.
-Harriet was carefully and liberally educated.
-In 1877, she was graduated in the [Albany Female Academy, where she won six gold medals offered by the alumni in various branches of composition.
+In 1868, the family removed to Schodack Landing, New York where Harriet was educated.
+In 1877, she graduated from the Albany Female Academy, where she won six gold medals in various branches of composition.

 Career

-She began to write verses at the age of nine years.
+Spalding began writing verses at the age of nine years.
 She wrote much and her work was widely copied.
-Spalding was the author of a volume of poems.

-She became well known in the highest circles of art and literature in Albany, New York, Chicago, and New York City.
+Spalding became well known in art and literature circles in Albany, New York, Chicago, and New York City.
+She was the author of a volume of poems.

+In 1887, she served as president of the Albany Female Academy's Alumnae Association.

+Death

 She died August 14, 1935, in Schenectady, New York, and was buried at Albany Rural Cemetery, Menands, New York.

-Style and themes

-Her sonnets have been characterized by a critic as among the finest in the English language.
-A singular charm pervades all her verse.
-Its art was always sure, her methods of composition being invariably conscientious and painstaking, while its spirit –whether dealing with pathos or passion– is of rare grace and beauty.
-One sonnet in particular, "The Singers", fairly takes one's breath away with its pity and power.